 - Core vaccinations: Kittens get their first shot when they are around 6-8 weeks old (when in foster care).
 As they are usually 8-10 weeks at adoption, you will need to bring them for 2 more shots at monthly intervals, as well as a booster shot after 1-3 years, subject to your vets recommendation. - All of our kittens are treated against worms and, if necessary, fleas/mites.
 Please continue with all treatments as instructed by the fosterer.
-Usually they will get dewormed again during their vaccinations. - Sterilization: It is mandatory to sterilize your cats once they reach the appropriate age of around 5-6 months old.
-If you have a male and a female and the girl is on heat before that age, please contact us or visit Oasis vet or Vets for Life as they may be able to sterilize the cat before she is 6 months old as long as they are above 2kg.
-There are many benefits to early sterilization, ask us if in doubt. - Microchipping: As regulations are becoming stricter in Singapore, it is very important to microchip and register your cat.
+Usually, they will get dewormed again during their vaccinations. - Sterilization: It is mandatory to sterilize your cats once they reach the appropriate age of around 5 months old.
+If you have a male and a female and the girl is on heat before that age, please contact us to we can help you with finding a vet that will sterilize her before she is 6 months old as long as they are above 2kg this is safe and much better than having her multiple heats which an increase their cancer risk!
+There are many benefits to early sterilization, ask us if in doubt or a vet tells you to wait. - Microchipping: As regulations are becoming stricter in Singapore, it is very important to microchip and register your cat.
 Microchipping is usually performed in conjunction with sterilization and then afterwards you should register it with AVS.